The dictionaries

 the transformation.

-changes in the second edition are shown here in square brackets [], beginning
+in the second edition are shown here in square brackets [], beginning with

-which is in the first edition only.
-Rosing rectified
+in the first edition only.
+Rosing rectified verbs in

 ignored here.